 Development assistance in the Federated States of Micronesia

-Australia's aid program to the Federated States of Micronesia
+Australia's development assistance to the Federated States of Micronesia

-Australia's aid program in the North Pacific is focused on the Federated States of Micronesia (FSM), the Republic of Palau and the Republic of the Marshall Islands (RMI).
-The Australian Government will provide an estimated $8.4 million in total Official Development Assistance (ODA) to the North Pacific in 2019-20.
-This will include an estimated $5.0 million in bilateral funding to the North Pacific.
+Australia's aid program in the North Pacific is focused on the Federated States of Micronesia (FSM) and the Republic of the Marshall Islands (RMI), following the Republic of Palau’s graduation from Official Development Assistance (ODA) on 1 January 2022.

 Objective 1: Improving the quality of basic education